Differential Spaces, Vector Fields, and Orbit-Type Stratifications: Preliminaries

-\begin{remark} Note that we do not endow the set $X/\sim$ above with the quotient topology.
-In general, the topology induced by $\mathcal{G}$ and the quotient topology do not match.
-The quotient map, however, is continuous (and hence smooth by definition of the differential structure on the quotient). \end{remark}
+\begin{remark} The quotient map $\pi$ above is smooth by definition.
+Also, we do not endow the set $X/\!\sim$ above with the quotient topology.
+In general, the topology on $X/\!\sim$ induced by $\mathcal{G}$ and the quotient topology do not match (see the following example).
+In fact, the induced topology is contained in the quotient topology. \end{remark}

+\begin{example}[Quotient Topology Does Not Work] We give an example to illustrate the issue with topologies mentioned in the above remark.
+Consider the quotient space $\RR/I$, where $I$ is the open interval $(0,1)$.
+By definition of the quotient topology, letting $\pi$ be the quotient map, we have that $\pi((0,1))$ is a one-point set that is open. $f$ is in the quotient differential structure if its pullback by $\pi$ is in $\CIN(\RR)$.
+In this case, $\pi^*f$ is constant on $(0,1)$.
+But since level sets are closed, we have that $\pi^*f$ is constant on $[0,1]$.
+Thus, $f$ is constant on the three-point set $\{\pi(0),\pi(1)\}\cup\pi((0,1))$.
+Thus, the pre-image of any open interval of $\RR$ by any function in the quotient differential structure will never be included in the one-point set $\pi((0,1))$.
+Thus, the quotient topology is strictly stronger than the topology induced by the quotient differential structure. \end{example}